ibexa/documentation-developer/docs/releases/ez_platform_v1.11.0.md

 [EZP-26885](https://jira.ez.no/browse/EZP-26885): you now have access to the Doctrine connection instead of the Zeta Components Database connection-like object which has been exposed to Field Types until now.
-The former way will be removed in a future major version.
+Note that the former way will be removed in a future major version.

 #### Content Type limitation for Relation (single) field